 Christopher Rountree, conductor / artistic director

-Produced, recorded and mixed by Lewis Pesacov
+Produced, recorded and mixed by Lewis Pesacov with additional production by Christopher Rountree

 Engineered by Lewis Pesacov and Clint Welander